JanHerca/urantiapedia/output/wikijs/en/article/Gines_Aviles/La_tecnica_de_resolucion_de_problemas_de_Rodan.md

 Finally, I would like to remind you of these phrases that resonate with me about the validity of this technique:

-> “_You will know the truth, and the truth will set you free_” ([UB 162:7.2](/en/The_Urantia_Book/162#p7_2)) Free from the fear that imprisons the soul!
+> “_You will know the truth, and the truth will set you free_” (<a id="a143_64"></a>[UB 162:7.2](/en/The_Urantia_Book/162#p7_2)) Free from the fear that imprisons the soul!

 > “_“If my words abide in you and you are minded to do the will of my Father, then are you truly my disciples.
 You shall know the truth, and the truth shall make you free.
 I know how you will answer me: We are the children of Abraham, and we are in bondage to none; how then shall we be made free?
 Even so, I do not speak of outward subjection to another’s rule; I refer to the liberties of the soul.
 Verily, verily, I say to you, everyone who commits sin is the bond servant of sin.
 And you know that the bond servant is not likely to abide forever in the master’s house.
 You also know that the son does remain in his father’s house.
-If, therefore, the Son shall make you free, shall make you sons, you shall be free indeed._” ([UB 162:7.2](/en/The_Urantia_Book/162#p7_2))
+If, therefore, the Son shall make you free, shall make you sons, you shall be free indeed._” (<a id="a145_729"></a>[UB 162:7.2](/en/The_Urantia_Book/162#p7_2))

-> Or the slogan of Jesus himself: “_Fear not_” ([UB 140:8.20](/en/The_Urantia_Book/140#p8_20))
+> Or the slogan of Jesus himself: “_Fear not_” (<a id="a147_48"></a>[UB 140:8.20](/en/The_Urantia_Book/140#p8_20))

 > _. . .“Fear not” was his watchword, and patient endurance his ideal of strength of character.
 The teachings of Jesus constitute a religion of valor, courage, and heroism.
-And this is just why he chose as his personal representatives twelve commonplace men, the majority of whom were rugged, virile, and manly fishermen._ ([UB 140:8.20](/en/The_Urantia_Book/140#p8_20))
+And this is just why he chose as his personal representatives twelve commonplace men, the majority of whom were rugged, virile, and manly fishermen._ (<a id="a149_324"></a>[UB 140:8.20](/en/The_Urantia_Book/140#p8_20))

 After a period of time, I think I have discovered that this technique has the divine qualities of truth (impartial analysis), kindness (tolerance), and beauty (tact).
 And as far as I know, this Rodán technique is complementary to the technique that Jesus proposes.